supervisely-ecosystem/import-volumes-with-masks/README.md

 The application supports import from a special directory on your local computer.
 It is made for Enterprise Edition customers who need to upload tens or even hundreds of gigabytes of data without using the drag-and-drop mechanism:

 1. Run an agent on your computer where data is stored.
 Watch the [how-to video](https://youtu.be/aO7Zc4kTrVg).
 2. Copy your data to the special folder on your computer that was created by the agent.
-Agent mounts this directory to your Supervisely instance and it becomes accessible in Team Files.
+Agent mounts this directory to your Supervisely instance, and it becomes accessible in Team Files.
 Learn more in the [documentation](https://github.com/supervisely/docs/blob/master/customization/agents/agent-storage/agent-storage.md).
 Watch the [how-to video](https://youtu.be/63Kc8Xq9H0U).
-3. Go to `Team Files` -> `Supervisely Agent` and find your folder there.
+3. Go to `Team Files` → `Supervisely Agent` and find your folder there.
 4. Right-click to open the context menu and start the App.
 Now the App will upload data directly from your computer to the platform.
 </details>